 DON’T SKIMP ON ONBOARDING

 One of the most common mistakes a retail business can make is throwing seasonal and holiday hires on the sales floor without proper training.
 Regardless of their “temporary” status, these workers are representatives of the company.
-Set them up for success by prioritizing the onboarding experience.
-After all, customers will remember poor service no matter if it comes from your full-time staff or temporary holiday hires.
+Set them up for success by prioritizing the training and onboarding experience.
+After all, customers will remember poor service no matter if it comes from your full-time team member or temporary holiday hires.